launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 }
 ```

 The general class of error is indicated by the `code`.
 The `message` is a human-readable explanation of what went wrong.
-The `id` is a unique identifier-- use it when you're working with LaunchDarkly support to debug a problem with a specific API call.
+The `id` is a unique identifier.
+Use it when you're working with LaunchDarkly support to debug a problem with a specific API call.

 ## HTTP Status - Error Response Codes